How Siri Created the Next Big Thing in Customer ServiceSeptember 5, 2012 by Ashley Verrill

 Nina is Made to be Mobile

 Customers typically face two common annoyances when they access self-service offerings on a smartphone or tablet.
-One, they have to type login information and search terms on a tiny keyboard.
-And two, they have to dig through FAQ or community forum pages to find the answer they are looking for.
+While many automated customer service tools offer online portals with responsive design (or instantly shrinking the page view to the size of the device screen), they still often require the user to type login information and search terms on a tiny keyboard.
+Additionally, they have to dig through FAQ or community forum pages to find the answer they are looking for.

 Speech is the perfect vehicle for addressing both of these issues.
 Even though traditional customer service applications might only require tapping through a few pages, that’s enough to stop many consumers conditioned for instant gratification.

 “Mobile is this really interesting space where customers now carry around a microphone and a screen in their pocket all day,” says Andy Mauro, senior manager of mobile innovation for Nuance Communications.

 His company released in August new mobile customer service technology that capitalizes on this idea for voice-enabled self service.
 They created a Software Development Kit (SDK) called “Nina” that enables companies to add speech recognition and NLU into an existing mobile application.
 The result is an app that conversates similar to Lola. “[Apps built with Nina] enable faster, more convenient navigation using your own phrasing,” Mauro explains.